-As mentioned above, entering into any transaction or issuing any order to trade in wholesale energy products is considered a breach of the market manipulation prohibition under Article 5 of REMIT when these orders/transactions give, or are likely to give, false or misleading signals as to the supply, demand or price of wholesale energy products (market manipulation under Article 2(2)(a)(i) of REMIT).
-Similarly, orders placed and transactions entered into with the intention of giving false or misleading signals are prohibited as well (attempted market manipulation under Article 2(3)(a)(i) of REMIT).

-The false or misleading signals given by certain order(s)/transaction(s) can lead other market participants to make trading decisions based on false or misleading information on the supply, demand or prices and therefore act in a way they would not have considered in the absence of the manipulative behaviour.
+- (246) As mentioned above, entering into any transaction or issuing, modifying or withdrawing any order to trade, or engaging in any other behaviour relating to wholesale energy products is considered a breach of the market manipulation prohibition under Article 5 of REMIT when these orders/transactions give, or are likely to give, false or misleading signals as to the supply, demand or price of wholesale energy products (market manipulation under Article 2(2)(a)(i) of REMIT).
+Similarly, orders placed and transactions entered into with the intention of giving false or misleading signals are prohibited as well (attempted market manipulation under Article 2(3)(a)(i) of REMIT). - (247) The false or misleading signals given by certain order(s)/transaction(s) can lead other market participants to make trading decisions based on false or misleading information on the supply, demand or prices and therefore act in a way they would not have considered in the absence of the manipulative behaviour.
 These order(s)/transaction(s), when perceived or suspected by other market participants, may also create mistrust in market integrity and, for instance, impact the liquidity in a negative way.
-Under some circumstances, they can also give false or misleading price signals to energy consumers/retailers whenever there are retail contracts indexed to the wholesale energy prices.

-Giving signals to the market is inherent to any trading activity, in particular to the trading of wholesale energy products on market segments where the orders (despite being anonymised or aggregated) are visible in the order book to all market participants throughout the trading session, or are disclosed anonymously and/or in aggregate at the end of auctions or at different stages of an auction process.

-Taking that into consideration, when assessing market manipulation under Article 2(2)(a)(i) of REMIT, NRAs may identify suspicious orders/transactions.
-A further assessment of the suspicious orders/transactions, taking into account the context in which they were placed/entered into and the market participant's rationale for trading, will be a starting point for the NRAs to determine whether these orders/transactions can send false or misleading signals as to the supply, demand or price of a wholesale energy product.

-The NRAs may do so by identifying non-genuine orders/transactions.
-Indeed, certain orders/transactions might not result from a genuine interest in procuring/selling a wholesale energy product at the offered price, but might rather be used instrumentally to achieve another purpose or may simply result from a trading mistake.

-The following order(s)/transactions(s) (non-exhaustive list), examined in their context and in the light of the market participant trading strategy, could for instance end up being considered non-genuine:
+Under some circumstances, they can also give false or misleading price signals to energy consumers/retailers whenever there are retail contracts indexed to the wholesale energy prices. - (248) Giving signals to the market is inherent to any trading activity, in particular to the trading of wholesale energy products on market segments where the orders (despite being anonymised or aggregated) are visible in the order book to all market participants throughout the trading session, or are disclosed anonymously and/or in aggregate at the end of auctions or at different stages of an auction process. - (249) Taking that into consideration, when assessing market manipulation under Article 2(2)(a)(i) of REMIT, NRAs may identify suspicious orders/transactions.
+A further assessment of the suspicious orders/transactions, taking into account the context in which they were placed/entered into and the market participant's rationale for trading, will be a starting point for the NRAs to determine whether these orders/transactions can send false or misleading signals as to the supply, demand or price of a wholesale energy product. - (250) The NRAs may do so by identifying non-genuine orders/transactions.
+Indeed, certain orders/transactions might not result from a genuine interest in procuring/selling a wholesale energy product at the offered price, but might rather be used instrumentally to achieve another purpose or may simply result from a trading mistake. - (251) The following order(s)/transactions(s) (non-exhaustive list), examined in their context and in the light of the market participant trading strategy, could for instance end up being considered non-genuine: - orders placed or transactions executed at price levels that are uneconomical for the market participant;

-- orders placed or transactions executed at price levels that are uneconomical for the market participant; - orders/transactions which are erroneous and therefore do not reflect a real buying or selling interest at the price considered; - orders/transactions which are not placed/entered into with a real interest in buying or selling energy but rather with other interests (e.g. influencing behaviour of others; influencing price settlements; influencing the price of other products; circumventing market rules; benefiting positions in other contracts; tax evasion; tax fraud; profit/loss sharing; circumventing accounting rules; transferring money between market participants ...);
+&lt;sup>117 E.g. manipulative physical capacity withholding, whereby actions are not necessarily undertaken by entering into any transaction or issuing, modifying or withdrawing any order, but rather in the form of not offering the available generation capacity at any price.

+&lt;sup>118 E.g. 'printing' involves a broker communicating to its clients that a trade has been executed at a specified price and/or size when no such trade has taken place.
+Market participants are entitled to expect that the information provided to them by the broker represents actual activity in the market and any trading decisions which factor in this information, amongst other sources of data, may therefore be made on an incorrect view of the market.